A Central Motor System Inspired Pre-training Reinforcement Learning for Robotic Control: Preliminary

-Mutual information is a commonly used reward method in skill-based unsupervised reinforcement learning algorithms\cite{gregor_variational_2016}\cite{eysenbach_diversity_2018}.
+Using mutual information (MI) as $r^{\bm{z}}$ is a promising approach \cite{Liu2021BehaviorFT}\cite{eysenbach_diversity_2018}.
 The core idea of this method is to maximize the mutual information between the state $\bm{s}$ generated by policy $\pi$ and skill $\bm{z}$, thereby encouraging agents to correspond different skills to different states.
-Mutual information rewards can be expressed as follows
+MI rewards can be expressed as follows